Tejaromalius/gimerge/README.md

 ## Features

-- **Smart Tagging**: Create structured tags on your current branch that record exactly what was merged and when.
+- **Smart Tagging**: Create structured tags on the source branch that record exactly what was merged and when.
 - **Timestamped History**: Every merge tag includes a Unix timestamp for precise sorting.
 - **Effortless Cleanup**: Interactive TUI to list merged tags and delete both the tags and their source branches in one go.
 - **Safety First**: Prevents you from accidentally deleting the branch you currently have checked out.